-For many people, this means writing down New Year’s Resolutions or goals.
+For many people, this means writing down New Year’s resolutions or goals.

 Personally, I’m all for setting new goals that inspire you (if that’s your thing).
 The idea of a ‘fresh start’ can be just the thing you need to develop healthier and more uplifting habits.

-Business Insider recently surveyed 1,102 people about their New Year’s Resolutions, and more than half had goals about starting a new diet or ‘eating healthier’ (which is normally just code for going on a diet, BTW).
+Business Insider surveyed 1,102 people about their New Year’s Resolutions, and more than half had goals about starting a new diet or ‘eating healthier’ (which is normally just code for going on a diet, BTW).

-Research shows that 80% of people are likely to fail their New Year’s Resolutions by February.
+Research shows that 80% of people are likely to fail their New Year’s resolutions by February.

 Ask yourself how many times you’ve started a new diet in January, only to abandon it a few months, weeks or even days later?